Kopin Corporation (KOPN) Shares Plummet Below 1-Year High - News Heater

-Kopin Corporation (NASDAQ: KOPN) has seen a decline in its stock price by -6.34 in relation to its previous close of 1.42.
-However, the company has experienced a -2.21% decline in its stock price over the last five trading sessions.
+The stock of Kopin Corporation (NASDAQ: KOPN) has decreased by -3.36 when compared to last closing price of 1.49.Despite this, the company has seen a gain of 1.41% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-08-10 that Kopin (KOPN) came out with a quarterly loss of $0.07 per share versus the Zacks Consensus Estimate of a loss of $0.03.
 This compares to loss of $0.06 per share a year ago.

 Is It Worth Investing in Kopin Corporation (NASDAQ: KOPN) Right Now?